samwells9/samwells9.github.io/_pages/blog.md

 <p>
   Lastly, if you are interested in my code for this project, it can be found <a href="https://github.com/sballs9/Soccer_Team_Form_Analysis/tree/main">here</a>.
-I hope this was helpful, and I am sure you will be generating game-winning insights in no time.
-Vamos!
+I hope this was helpful, and I am sure that with a little practice, you will be generating game-winning insights in no time.
+Best of luck!
 </p>

 </details>